NBA Playoff Glance | Ledger Independent – Maysville Online

 7:30 a.m.

-GOLF — EPGA Tour Golf: The ISPS Handa UK Championship, Final Round, The Belfry, Warwickshire, England
+GOLF — EPGA Tour Golf: The Estrella Damm N.A.Andalucia Masters, Final Round, Real Club Valderrama, Cádiz, Spain

 1 p.m.

-GOLF — PGA Tour Golf: The BMW Championship, Final Round, Olympia Fields North Course, Olympia Fields, Ill.
+GOLF — PGA Tour Golf: The Tour Championship, Third Round, East Lake Golf Course, Atlanta

 3 p.m.

-GOLF — Korn Ferry Tour Golf: The Korn Ferry Tour Championship, Final Round, Victoria National Golf Club, Evansville, Ind.
+GOLF — PGA Tour Golf: The Tour Championship, Third Round, East Lake Golf Course, Atlanta

-NBC — PGA Tour Golf: The BMW Championship, Final Round, Olympia Fields North Course, Olympia Fields, Ill.

-GOLF — LPGA Tour Golf: The Walmart NW Arkansas Championship, Final Round, Pinnacle Country Club, Rogers, Ark.

 HORSE RACING